Equine Assisted Psychotherapy (EAP) Foundation Training

 Includes Liberty, Ground-based and Mounted experiences with horses for the purpose of supporting client change.

-• Attend all 15 Days Foundation Training (see Online Foundation Training for Online requirements)
+• Attend all 15 Days of Foundation Training (see Online Foundation Training for Online requirements)

 • Complete at least 5 EAP/ EAL Clinical/Practice Sessions and keep case notes

-• Complete 4 Phone / Online Supervision Sessions with EPI Supervisor ($150 plus GST per Supervision)
+• Complete 6 Phone / Online Education Support and Supervision Sessions with EPI Supervisor

 • Includes Required Reading and active participation during training